code-matic/opencdp-flutter-sdk/README.md

 }
 ```

-> **Important**: The SDK must be initialized before using any of its methods.
-Make sure to await the `initialize()` call and handle any potential initialization errors.
+> **CRITICAL**: The SDK **MUST** be initialized before using any of its methods.
+If you don't initialize the SDK, all tracking operations will fail silently and you'll see error messages in the console.
+Make sure to await the `initialize()` call.

 ---